MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-license.md

 :::image type="content" source="media/end-user-license/power-bi-questions-small.png" alt-text="Illustration that shows a woman with questions about licenses and permissions surrounding her.":::

 This article describes the capabilities of each license type and how the location where content is stored affects what you can do with it.
 You learn how to look up your license and subscription information, and figure out where your content is stored.
-For more information about roles and permissions, see [Collaborate in workspaces](end-user-workspaces.md).
+For more information about *roles* and *permissions*, see [Collaborate in workspaces](end-user-workspaces.md).

 ## Licenses